Photo of Kambri

 These values shape our decisions and actions, but real change happens when we all take part.
 Explore how you can help put these values into action every day in the sections below.

-• Use the Carbon Smart Events Guide to lower emissions at your event.
+• Use the Carbon Smart Events Guide to run low-carbon, low-waste activities.

 • Plan work or study travel with the Carbon Smart Travel Guide.

-• Choose sustainable transport options – walk, cycle, use public transport or carpool.
-View the Carbon Smart Commuting Guide for advice on how to do this in Canberra and elsewhere.
+• Choose sustainable transport options: walk, cycle, use public transport or carpool.
+View the Commute Smart Guide for advice on how to do this in Canberra and elsewhere.

 • Where possible, opt for digital meetings and hybrid events instead of requiring travel.

-• Switch off lights and equipment at the wall when not in use.
+• Switch off lights, monitors and equipment when not in use.

 • Turn off heaters and fans when leaving a room.

-• Dress for the season to reduce dependency on heating or cooling.
+• Dress for the season to reduce heating/cooling needs.

 • Only run dishwashers when full.